 University professor notes: 'There is no evidence that today's generation of young people are behaving any differently in relation to sex, marriage, pregnancy, children or STDs than previous generations'

 Queensland University of Technology (QUT) Professor Brian McNair is one of the world's foremost academic experts on pornography.

-Since the 1990s many scholars have taken the topic of pornography seriously and tried to apply to it the same methods that we use for mainstream cinema, advertising and so on, he said.
-There is a growing acceptance and tolerance of pornography as
+1990s many scholars have taken the topic of pornography seriously and tried to apply to it the same methods that we use for mainstream cinema, advertising and so on, he said.
+There is a growing acceptance and tolerance of pornography as something

 That is a qualitatively different environment than existed pre-internet, so it creates justified anxieties amongst parents about what their children are watching in their bedrooms at night.